Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * $F$ is a type parameter available in the current type context $\Gamma$

-TODO(type projections are not allowed on functions and properties)

-TODO(no type projections on supertype type arguments)

-TODO(conflicting projections)
+> Note: a mnemonic to remember co- and contravariant type parameter notation is as follows: $\triangleleft F$ allows to covariantly get the value *out* of $F$, $\triangleright F$ allows to contravariantly put the value *in* to $F$.

+> Important: declaration-site variance can be used only when declaring types, i.e., type parameters of functions cannot be variant.

+> Example:
+>
+> ```kotlin
+> TODO()
+> ```

 ###### Use-site variance

 Kotlin also supports use-site variance, by specifying the variance for type arguments.
 Just like with projected type parameters, one can have projected type arguments being co-, contra- or invariant.

-To represent a valid invariant type argument of iPACT $T$, $A$ should satisfy the following conditions.
+To represent a valid invariant type argument $A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

 * $A$ must be one of the following kinds
     - a well-formed concrete type
     - a type parameter available in the current type context $\Gamma$

-To represent a valid covariant type argument $\triangleleft A$ of iPACT $T$, $\triangleleft A$ should satisfy the following conditions.
+To represent a valid covariant type argument $\triangleleft A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

 * $A$ must be one of the following kinds
     - a well-formed concrete type
-    - a type parameter available in the current type context $\Gamma$
+    - a non-contravariant type parameter available in the current type context $\Gamma$
+* $F$ must *not* be a contravariant type parameter

-To represent a valid contravariant type argument $\triangleright A$ of iPACT $T$, $\triangleright A$ should satisfy the following conditions.
+To represent a valid contravariant type argument $\triangleright A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

 * $A$ must be one of the following kinds
     - a well-formed concrete type
-    - a type parameter available in the current type context $\Gamma$
+    - a non-covariant type parameter available in the current type context $\Gamma$
+* $F$ must *not* be a covariant type parameter

+> Note: these rules mean it is impossible to have a type parameter or argument in both co- and contravariant positions at the same time.

 In case one cannot specify any valid type argument, but still needs to use PACT in a type-safe way, one may use *star-projected* type argument, which is roughly equivalent to a combination of $\triangleleft \texttt{kotlin.Any?}$ and $\triangleright \texttt{kotlin.Nothing}$ (for further details, see [here][Generics]).

-TODO(Clean-up this mess)
+> Important: use-site variance cannot be used when declaring a supertype.

+> Example:
+>
+> ```kotlin
+> TODO()
+> ```

 ##### Type capturing